schemahero/schemahero-docs/learn/source/tutorial/create-table.md

 ---

 In this step, we'll deploy a few tables to the airlinedb database we've created in the previous steps.
-As we do this, we will excercise the approval and rejection workflow in SchemaHero to understand how to validate these changes before they are executed.
+As we do this, we will exercise the approval and rejection workflow in SchemaHero to understand how to validate these changes before they are executed.

 ## Airports Table